SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/AthensRoassal/AthensRoassal.md

 	^ 400@400
 ```

-The `drawOn:` method, mandatory in `Morph` subclasses, asks Athens to render its drawing and it will then display it in a Morphic canvas as a `Form` (a bitmap picture)
+The `drawOn:` method, mandatory in `Morph` subclasses, asks Athens to render its drawing and it will then display it in a Morphic canvas as a `Form` (a bitmap picture).

 ```
 AthensHello >> drawOn: aCanvas